 ~ Keep your passport current.
 The US Department of State has the information.
 Pay the extra for the passport card.
 Consider getting an enhanced driver's license if your state has it.
 Also, if your city has a local ID, get that also.

-~ Consider travel insurance.
+~ Travel tip: consider travel insurance.
 Each policy varies greatly and you may actually not need it but stuff has been known to happen.

-~ If you rent a car, check out your own automobile insurance policy.
+~ Travel tip: if you rent a car, check out your own automobile insurance policy.
 You might be covered for rentals in certain situations.

 ~ If you want to drive often out of your own country, think about an international driver permit.
 Check this out for more information.
 The US Department of State has partnered with AAA for permits.